eclipse-tycho/tycho/CONTRIBUTING.md

     verifier.verifyErrorFreeLog();
 }
 ```
-3. You might want to check for additional constraints, see the [Verifier](https://maven.apache.org/shared/maven-verifier/apidocs/index.html) for avaiable options.
+3. You might want to check for additional constraints, see the [Verifier](https://maven.apache.org/shared/maven-verifier/apidocs/index.html) for available options.
 4. If you don't want to run the full integration build you can the simply go to the project directory and run `mvn clean verify -Dtycho-version=<version of tycho where you see the issue>` to see the outcome of your created test.